odedia/odedia.github.io/tutorials/_posts/2019-4-26-pcf-on-azure-the-easy-way.md

 type: tutorial
 comments: true
 ---
-In this tutorial I'll show you the fastest way to get an evaluation of Pivotal Cloud Foundry.
+In this tutorial I'll show you the fastest way to get an evaluation of Pivotal Cloud Foundry up and running.

 If you want get a deeper understanding of how the Pivotal Cloud Foundry installation works, including the use of BOSH, Ops Manager and the networking you need to setup, have a look at [PCF on Azure - the Hard Way]({% post_url /articles/2019-4-1-pcf-on-azure-the-hard-way %}).

-Go to the [Pivotal Cloud Foundry on Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/pivotal.pivotal-cloud-foundry?tab=Overview) page and click "Get it now" followed by "Create":
+Go to the [Pivotal Cloud Foundry on Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/pivotal.pivotal-cloud-foundry?tab=Overview) page and click `Get it now` followed by `Continue` and then `Create`:

 ![]({{page.base_url}}/assets/images/pcf-on-azure-the-easy-way/get-it-now.png)
 <p></p>